Friday Science Seminars

 This weekly seminar series will cover a wide variety of topics from academic, industrial, commercial, and non-profit sectors in the fields of Biology, Chemistry and Physics, Mathematics and Computer Science.

-- The lectures are scheduled on Friday's from 3:30 – 5:00 pm in the SOU Science Auditorium, Science Building room 151
+- The lectures are usually scheduled on Fridays from 3:30 – 5:00 pm in the SOU Science Auditorium, Science Building room 151

-(please note that lectures are held during acedemic terms only - we do not schedule presentations during break periods).
+(please note that lectures are held during academic terms only - we do not schedule presentations during break periods).